 The Andean Explorer travels one of the highest train routes in the world, with its tracks running across the Andes Mountains in Peru.
 A great way to see South America, it also offers intriguing day excursions along the way, with comfortable cabin accommodations for your evening.

 The journey starts at the ancient Incan city of Cusco, passing Lake Titicaca in Puno, and finishing at Arequipa.
-The Belmond Andean Explorer is not currently operating.
+The Belmond Andean Explorer boasts 20 train carriages including the Llama and Muna Dining Cars, the Piano Bar Car, The Observation Car and the Picaflor Spa Car.

 This luxury train travels between Cusco and Machu Picchu.
 Featuring 1920s inspired carriages with wood panelling and brass details, the Belmond Hiram Bingham is the height of Peruvian hospitality.